 Citizen Science in the Mara

 We built a fully searchable online elephant ID database for storing information, photographs and identifying features of each elephant.
 We called it the Mara Elephant Who's Who and populated it with photographic records contributed by many people residing in or visiting the Maasai Mara.
-You will find an article about The Mara Elephant Who's Who and how to identify elephants published on National Geographic's A Voice for Elephants 16 August 2013, which includes photographs and an educational video.
+In August 2013 National Geographic and other media covered the launch of this useful resource for our ongoing and collaborative conservation effort.
+We also prepared and made available online slideshows presenting how to identify African savanna elephants.

-Citizen scientists uploaded their observations of elephants via the Mara EleApp to the online interface of a second database, known as the Mara Elephant Whereabouts.
-The app provided an efficient way for people to collect and upload observations directly to the the database.
+Citizen scientists uploaded their observations of elephants via the specially designed Mara EleApp Mara EleApp (for Android) to the online interface of a second database, known as the Mara Elephants Whereabouts.
+The app provided an efficient way for people to collect and upload observations to the the database whether on the spot, or, with lack of connection, when a network was available.
+The Mara Elephants Who's Who & Whereabout databases were both password-protected while the project was ongoing, to avoid any misuse of location data.

 Elephants are important for the survival of the Mara

 As an iconic landscape species elephants are important to the survival of the Mara.
 They play a key role in the ecosystem and, through tourism, in the local economy.
 Their great size, sociality, intelligence and charisma make them important ambassadors for other threatened species.
-Yet, the Mara elephants are currently threatened by habitat loss, human-elephant conflict, fencing and ivory poaching.
-Many elephants are killed each year and an even greater number are wounded by spears, arrows and snares.
-By engaging people in the monitoring of elephants, our hope was to engender enthusiasm for the collective custodianship necessary to protect elephants and the ecosystem.
-Additionally, our goal was to provide data to Narok County and other leaders to help them manage the ecosystem in a sustainable way for elephants and other stakeholders - knowing that without active engagement from key decision makers, the future of the Maasai Mara, would be at stake.
+Many Mara elephants are killed each year and an even greater number are wounded by spears, arrows and snares.

 We are grateful to those that through their monetary support made this project possible.